 This version was last updated on the date mentioned at the top of the page.
 Historic versions can be obtained by contacting us.
 If you are a Customer, it is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.
-You should do this by logging into our administrator portal where you can edit your account information.
+You should do this by logging into our Control Panel where you can edit your account information.

 Our websites and online systems may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 Personal identifiers, contacts and characteristics (for example, your name and contact details).

 Billing records relating to the services we supply to you.

 Technical data such as the internet protocol (IP) address which may be associated with your username.

 Marketing and Communications data which includes your preferences in receiving marketing from us and your communication preferences.